Workflow Development Guide#

 ): The output of running aWorkflow

-.
-The internal data format depends on the training algorithm used.
+depend on the specific workflow.
 For example, for common PPO/GRPO algorithms,Experience

 includes lists of token IDs, action masks (identifying which tokens were generated by the LLM), log probabilities, rewards, etc.